Airboat and eco tours at the Big Cypress National Preserve

 Successful company in the Big Cypress National Preserve

-But obviously something sticks with the tribe too, because they can call themselves the owner of a new museum that presents the history of the tribe.
-And that the Seminoles are also business-savvy in tourism, we see at Billie Swamp Safaris, a company that offers airboat and eco tours through the swamps and shows visitors alligator battles and shows animals as rare as the Florida Panther.
-We choose the leisurely and above all quiet eco-tour with special vehicles through the swamp area, and our driver explains - with a lot of humor - animals and plants that we see along the way.
+But obviously something sticks with the trunk as well.
+He can now call himself the owner of a new museum that presents tribal history.
+And that the Seminoles are also savvy in tourism, we see Billie Swamp Safaris, a company that offers airboat and eco-tours through the swamps and shows visitors alligator fights and shows such rare animals as the Florida panther.
+We choose the leisurely and above all quiet eco-tour with special vehicles through the swamp area, and our driver explains us - with a lot of humor - animals and plants that we see along the way.

 It doesn't matter that a few cattle or African water buffalos graze from time to time among the numerous cattle egrets, ducks and other water birds.
 We don't see alligators, but we can imagine that they are in the numerous watercourses and ponds.
 And our guide insists on having briefly seen one of the almost extinct Florida Panthers behind one of the bushes.
 Is it true?
 We cannot prove it because we have not seen him.
 We learn a lot from the history of the Seminoles.
 He tells us how the Seminoles successfully defended themselves in the war against the white invaders by using the special features of the site.
 It remains to be seen whether we believe everything he tells us, but we definitely have a lot of fun.